You are here

 Denial of access:

-• At a checkpoint 2.5km west of Bezimenne (non-government-controlled, 30km east of Mariupol), two armed members of the armed formations again denied the SMM passage west, citing “security concerns”.
+• At a checkpoint 2.5km west of Bezimenne (non-government-controlled, 30km east of Mariupol), two armed members of the armed formations again prevented the SMM from proceeding further west, citing an “ongoing special operation in the area”.

 Regular restrictions related to disengagement areas and mines/UXO: